Katelyn Runck Shows Off Her Sculpted Physique In A Skimpy Ensemble

 “You always look stunning,” one fan commented, following up the comment with two heart emoji and two flame emoji.

 Just yesterday, as The Inquisitr reported, Katelyn thrilled her followers with a set of throwback snaps taken on the beach.
-Katelyn rocked a skimpy white dress that showcased her curves to perfection, and posted two tantalizing shots followed by a short video clip that showed her striking a few poses for the camera.
+Katelyn rocked a skimpy white dress that showcased her curves to perfection and posted two tantalizing shots followed by a short video clip that showed her striking a few poses for the camera.